binwiederhier/ntfy/docs/develop.md

 This is because we use `go:embed` to embed the documentation and web app, so the Go code expects files to be present at `server/docs` and `server/site`.
 If they are not, you'll see the above error.
-The `cli-deps-static-sites` target creates dummy files that ensures that you'll be able to build.
+The `cli-deps-static-sites` target creates dummy files that ensure that you'll be able to build.

+While not officially supported (or released), you can build and run the server **on macOS** as well.
+Simply run `make cli-darwin-server` to build a binary, or `go run main.go serve` (see above) to run it.

 ### Build the web app
 The sources for the web app live in `web/`.
 As long as you have `npm` installed (see above), building the web app